 Continue your journey through Costa Rica as you head to the Rinjon de la Vieja National Park, a protected parks within the Guanacaste Conservation Reserve.
 This park is renowned for its amazing diversity of flora and fauna, with mammals including pumas, jaguars, sloths, tapirs and spider monkeys all making their home here.
 The topography of the park is also unique, with thirty two rivers and streams, a vast number of bubbling geothermal pools, hot volcanic lakes and two volcanoes - the Rinón de la Vieja and Santa Maria - coming together to create a landscape of incredible drama and immense beauty.

 Stay: Borinquen Mountain Resort & Spa (Superior)

-Days 10-12: Guanacaste Beach or Nicoya Peninsula
+Days 10-12: Tamarindo Beach or Nicoya Peninsula, Guanacaste